zerosync/zerosync.github.io/index.md

 subtitle: effortless, simple file syncing
 ---

-ZeroSync is a student project which takes place during the semester 13/14 at the [University of Applied Science Wiesbaden](http://www.hs-rm.de/en/dcsm-faculty/degree-programs/applied-computer-science-bsc/index.html), Germany.
+The project takes place during the winter semester 13/14 at the [University of Applied Science Wiesbaden](http://www.hs-rm.de/en/dcsm-faculty/degree-programs/applied-computer-science-bsc/index.html), Germany.
+It is going to be developed in the context of the Independent Study Module.
+ZeroSync is the code name for the **official project title "Eine Cloud-Folder Anwendung"**.

 ## ZeroSync in a Hundred Words